farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

     * 4.1 Modules under the same package should be in the same output file.
     * 4.2 Closer module in the dependency tree should be more likely in the same output file.
 5. **Output files should be of similar size and min resource size should be greater than 20KB by default**: Avoid buckets effect and make concurrent resources loading faster.
+6. **The output files are stable**: which means, when new modules or packages are added or removed, the output won't be changed on a large scale, the influence of this addition or remove should be as small as possible.
+    * When above size rule conflict with this rule, this rule are preferred, stable output should be ensured first.
-6. **When above rules are conflicts, more requests are preferred by default**: For example, if `minResourceSize` is violated due to `mutable/immutable modules`, `minResourceSize` will be ignored, because one of farm's philosophy is `Unbundled First`, we prefer more granular output files by default.
+7. **When above rules conflict, more requests are preferred by default**: For example, if `minResourceSize` is violated due to `mutable/immutable modules`, `minResourceSize` will be ignored, because one of farm's philosophy is `Unbundled First`, we prefer more granular output files by default.
     * This default behavior can be configured by `enforceMinResourceSize` and `enforceTargetConcurrentRequests`, but this may cause duplication, no silver bullet here, just tradeoffs.

 # Reference-level explanation